sepiaroy/Diary-Management/README.md

 # Diary-Management
-A diary program in Java that lets you create a diary, read and write entries and search phrases in entries.
+Developed a Java-based diary management application with a console interface, enabling users to create, write, read, search, and list entries within a digital diary.
+The application uses file handling to manage diary entries and provides a seamless user experience for personal diary management.